cllns/micrograd-rb/README.md

-# Micrograd
+# Micrograd 🔴💎🧮📉

-This is an example implementation of a small neural network library in Ruby, with [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) and [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
+This is an example implementation of a **small neural network library** in Ruby, with [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) and [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).
 If you have no clue what that means, check out [this video series](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), which explains Neural Networks and Deep Learning visually, without math.

 I implemented this library by going through the YouTube lecture [“The spelled-out intro to neural networks and backpropagation: building micrograd”](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)) by Andrej Karpathy.
 It's the first in a series called "Neural Networks: From Zero to Hero", which builds up from the basic building blocks all the way to implementing GPT-2.
+As I watched the video, I translated the Python code into Ruby.

 There's a canonical implementation of the functionality implemented in Python, available as [micrograd](https://github.com/karpathy/micrograd).

-As I watched the video, I translated the Python code into Ruby.

 I didn't reference the `micrograd` codebase at all, nor any of the other micrograd implementations [in Ruby](https://github.com/search?utf8=%E2%9C%93&q=micrograd+language%3ARuby+&type=repositories), nor in any other languages.

 ### Motivation
 Why?
 Because I am learning neural networks & deep learning.